Why Three Phase Induction Motor Self-Starting but Synchronous Motor not?

 Starting of Induction Motor and Synchronous Motor

-Why Three Phase Induction Motor Self-Starting?
+Why Three-Phase Induction Motor Self-Starting?

-The short circuit current creates a magnetic flux in the rotor winding which is opposite to the stator flux according to the Lenz's Law.
+The short circuit current creates a magnetic flux in the rotor winding which is opposite to the stator flux according to Lenz's Law.
 Now the rotor flux tries to oppose the stator flux and to reduce the relative speed between the rotating magnetic field and the rotor speed, the rotor tends to run in the direction of the rotating magnetic field.

 So, in simple words, the three-phase induction motor is self-starting because,